-The Do-Not-License List and Clearance Letters
+The Do-Not-License List, Clearance Letters -- and DMV Fees

 In another post I wrote about folks who had found that, when trying to renew their licenses, their renewals were being blocked by old pending tickets here in North Carolina.
 I wrote that the solution to that problem was to have the old cases placed back on the court calendar, and then to take care of them.